xasterKies/Next-scratch/README.md

 # Next-scratch
-Learning about nextjs back and forth
+Learning about Nextjs framwork back and forth